-Stop paying for expensive mechanical repairs from your old junkie, and empower yourself with a reliable auto for around $5,000!
+SAVE MONEY TIP!
+Stop paying for expensive repairs, from your old junkie, and empower yourself with reliability for around $5,000.

 “Consumer Reports” have put together an amazing list of family cars, suv’s, and hatchbacks.

-The links below include reliability and owner satisfaction ratings, and most vehicles include a free Carfax report.
+The links below include reliability and owner satisfaction ratings.
+Plus, most vehicles include a free Carfax report.

 Honda Civic 2009 to 2011